brianhigh/imp/README.md

 script for `library`, `require`, and `install.packages` function calls, attempt to load those packages passed to those functions, and attempt to install any packages which fail to load.

+This script is similar to the R package [install.load](https://cran.r-project.org/web/packages/install.load/index.html] except that it will search your calling script for packages to load (or install then load).
+It contains a function `load.pkgs` which is like the `install_load` function in that package.
+You may edit `load.pkgs` to use a different mirror.